Meat pie: History

-The origins of the meat pie have been traced back to the Neolithic period, around 6000 BC.
-Versions of what are now known as pies were featured on ancient Egyptian tomb walls, and in ancient Greek and Roman texts.
+The origins of the free form pie called galettes have been traced back to the Neolithic period, around 6000 BC.
+Versions of these were featured on ancient Egyptian tomb walls, and in ancient Greek and Roman texts.

 The ancient Egyptians' diet featured basic pies made from oat, wheat, rye, and barley, filled with honey and baked over hot coals.
 The Greeks used a flour-water paste resembling pie pastry, and filled it with meat.
 These pies were usually fried or cooked under coals.
 The Romans adopted the Greek creations, using a variety of meats, oysters, mussels, lampreys, and fish as filling and a mixture of flour, oil, and water for the crust.
 This 'pastry' cover was not meant to be eaten and was discarded.

 In Northern Europe, cooks made pastry with lard and butter to make a stiff dough that could hold an upright pie.
 These medieval pastry dishes were called "coffins/coffyns", that is, a basket or box, and were savory meat pies with the crusts or pastry being tall, straight-sided with sealed-on floors and lids.
 Open-crust pastry (not tops or lids) were known as "traps".
 These pies held assorted meats and sauce components and were baked more like a modern casserole with no pan (the crust itself was the pan, its pastry tough and inedible).
 These crusts were often made several inches thick to withstand many hours of baking.

 Some historians suggest the tough crust was given to the servants while the lords and ladies of the house ate the contents.